 Portfolio mortgage lenders provide unconventional mortgages primarily for investors looking for either short-term, fast-cash solutions, long-term blanket mortgages for multiple rental properties, or commercial financing.
 They do not sell their loans.
 Instead, they hold the notes, carry the risk, and charge premium fees up to 5% and premium rates that can exceed 13%.

 Portfolio lenders help investors finance real estate transactions that may otherwise be denied by conventional loan guidelines.
-Check out our guide to Portfolio Loans to read more about how they work and when they’re good to use.
+Check out our guide to portfolio loan mortgages to read more about how they work and when they’re good to use.

 How We Evaluated the Best Real Estate Portfolio Lenders

 The best portfolio lenders offer a quick prequalification process, usually prequalifying borrowers within 24 hours.
 They each offer different maximum loan amounts and varying terms and can feasibly offer loans as high as their balance sheets will allow.
-When choosing a lender, review its qualification guidelines like max loan-to-value (LTV) ratio or minimum FICO score.
+When choosing a lender, review qualification guidelines such as maximum loan-to-value (LTV) ratio or minimum FICO score.

 - Costs: Loan origination fees and closing costs